jalbiero/cpp-vs-rust/dynamic_vs_static_dispatch/README.md

 #### Key points

-- In C++ the key point for dynamic dispatching is the `virtual` keyword when defining a method in a class/struct.
+- C++: Use the `virtual` keyword when defining a method in a class/struct.

-- On the other side, in Rust the key point is the `dyn` keyword at the moment of annotating the type of a variable.
+- Rust: Use the `dyn` keyword at the moment of annotating the type of a variable with a trait (see also [trait object](https://doc.rust-lang.org/reference/types/trait-object.html#trait-objects)).

 ### Part 2: Static dispatch

-On the contrary of dynamic dispatch, a static dispatch does not require a vtable or a fat pointer, the call is straight forward.
-The compiler performs type validation to ensure that types are compatible.
+Contrary to dynamic dispatch, a static dispatch does not require a vtable or a fat pointer, the call is straight forward.
+The compiler performs a type validation to ensure that involved types are compatible (*).

+In C++, the dispatch is implemented with templates, and, in recent version, with the help of [concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)).
+In Rust the implementation is done with Traits (as in dynamic dispatch).

-In versions of C++ prior to 20, this is often referred as [duck typing](https://en.wikipedia.org/wiki/Duck_typing) (do not confuse with dynamic duck typing like in Python, in C++ this is purely static).
-In C++, the dispatch is implemented with templates (with the help of [concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B))).
-In Rust with Traits (as in dynamic dispatch).
+(*) In versions of C++ prior to 20, this is often referred as [duck typing](https://en.wikipedia.org/wiki/Duck_typing) (do not confuse with dynamic duck typing like in Python, in C++ this is purely static) because the compiler does not check the involved types.
+See the C++ implementation later in this section for an example and a deeper explanation.

 #### Rust
-In this section I will start with Rust because we do not need extra definitions (the `Operation` trait remains the same), so we can just do the dispatching with minor changes:
+I will start with Rust because we do not need extra definitions (the `Operation` trait remains the same), so we can just code the dispatching with minor changes:

 ```rust
 fn do_the_math_statically<T: Operation> (op: &T, a: f64, b: f64) {